PixxieBot/docs/docs/features/image-locked-channels.md

 ## Deactivating image-lock in a channel

-To deactivate image-lock and return a channel to its normal state, use `-imagelock off`.
+To deactivate image-lock and return a channel to its normal state, use `/imagelock off`.
 PixxieBot will immediately stop deleting chat messages that don't contain attachments and stop auto-reacting to posts.

 {% hint style="info" %}
 Image-locked channels are stored in our database via channel ID.
 This means you can rename your channel all you want and the image-lock will continue to work.
 Deleting an image-locked channel or deactivating image-lock will remove the channel's ID from our database.
 {% endhint %}

+{% hint style="info" %}
+[Premium](https://pixx.ie/premium) servers have access to custom templates for Imagelock!
+{% endhint %}

+## How to use PixxieBot to create a custom template for image-lock

+In any text channel, use the `/imagelock custom create <name> <emojis>` command, in the `name` parameter, enter the name of the custom template you want to set as.
+In the `emojis` parameter, input the emojis which are present in the server or default emojis.

+## How to enable custom image-lock template in a channel

+In the text channel you want to lock, use the `/imagelock on [custom]` command, enter the custom name in `[custom]`.
+From now on, PixxieBot will automatically and instantly delete any messages that don't contain attachments, and auto-react to those which do.&#x20;